qwo/build-a-db/content/using_c/_index.md

 weight: 20
 ---

--- *Based on the material from [CStack's write a SQlit3 clone scratch](https://cstack.github.io/db_tutorial/) f
+-- *Based on the material from [CStack's write a SQlit3 clone scratch](https://cstack.github.io/db_tutorial/)

+Makefile in `content/code/Makefile`

+` make all arg1=content/using_c/code/part1.c ` for example to run part 1

+`make all arg1=content/using_c/code/db.c` for finished example

 - What format is data saved in? (in memory and on disk)
 - When does it move from memory to disk?